iterative/dvc.org/static/docs/commands-reference/remote/index.md

 [fetch](/doc/commands-reference/fetch) into the <abbr>cache directory</abbr>
 only the data you need for a specific branch/commit.

-DVC supports several types of remote storage: local file system, SSH, AWS S3, Google Cloud Storage, HTTP, HDFS, among others.
+DVC supports several types of remote storage: local file system, SSH, Amazon S3, Google Cloud Storage, HTTP, HDFS, among others.
 Refer to `dvc remote add` for more details.